Structured synthesis based on public data

 In Australia, the Toyota HiLux is the “default reference point” for a lot of ute buyers: not always the flashiest, but repeatedly chosen by people who care about long-term ownership, day-to-day work use, and a straightforward “get the job done” baseline.

-This page doesn’t pretend to be the final word.
-It’s a structured way to reduce noise: what public sources tend to agree on, where opinions split, and which specs matter most for your use case.
+This page is best read as a structured synthesis of existing public data and published reviews.
+It reduces noise by showing what public sources tend to agree on, where opinions split, and which specs matter most for your use case.

 Method (plain English)